sepsis-omics/tutorials/docs/modules/pacbio/index.md

 output = polished assembly

-##Next
+-->

+## Next
 Further options:

-- circularise eg with circlator
+- Circularise the contigs; e.g. with Circlator
-  - trims off overhang
+  - This trims off overhang
-  - this would be best done before the pilon polishing step
+  - Orient the contigs correctly

-- annotate the polished assembly
+- Polish the assembly using Illumina data; e.g. with Pilon

-  - eg with Prokka
+- Annotate the polished assembly; e.g. with Prokka

 ## Links to more information